 - Mix up the wet ingredients in a large bowl.1 cup pumpkin puree, canned, ½ cup dairy-free milk, 1 tablespoon lemon juice, 3 tablespoon apple sauce, unsweetened, ½ cup cane sugar, ¼ cup extra virgin olive oil, 1 teaspoon vanilla

 - Set a sifter over the bowl, and add the dry ingredients + spices to it.
 Then using a spoon to push the dry ingredients into the bowl on top of the wet ingredients.1 ¾ cup all purpose flour, 2 teaspoon baking powder, 1 teaspoon baking soda, 1 teaspoon vanilla, pinch salt, 2 tablespoon cinnamon, 1 teaspoon ginger, ¼ teaspoon nutmeg, ⅛ teaspoon cloves

 - Mix into a batter until just combined.

 - Pour the batter into the parchment-lined pan.

 - Bake for 45 to 50 minutes.
 After 30 minutes, lay a small piece of foil over the top of the loaf to prevent the top from blackening.
 Then continue to bake for the remaining 15 minutes.

 - Test loaf by inserting a tooth pick or knife into the center, going deep to see if the center is done, and again only ½ inch deep to be sure the top is baked.

 - Remove pan and allow to sit for 20 minutes before slicing.
 This waiting period is important to allow the texture to become bread-like.

 Store Pumpkin Bread

-- Store pumpkin bread covered at room temperature for one day.
-After that, refrigerate for 3 days, again well covered.
+- Store my pumpkin bread covered at room temperature for 3 days.
+Refrigerate your bread for 7 days.
 To freeze long-term, cut in slices and freeze each slice so thawing is easy.